 Help if you’re homeless: EU citizens in the UK

-From 1 January new rules affect who can get homelessness help from the council.
+From 1 July 2021 new rules affect who can get homeless help from the council.

 Help from a local council

 Options for help when you're homeless are affected by your immigration status in the UK.

 Many EU citizens living here by 31 December 2020 will continue to qualify for benefits and homeless help from the council after Brexit.